oughtinc/primer/before-we-start.md

 ## Requirements

-ICE requires Python 3.10.
-If you only have newer or older version(s) of Python installed, we recommend using [pyenv](https://github.com/pyenv/pyenv) to install Python 3.10 and manage multiple Python versions.
+ICE requires Python 3.9, 3.10, or 3.11.
+If you don't have a supported version of Python installed, we recommend using [pyenv](https://github.com/pyenv/pyenv) to install a supported Python version and manage multiple Python versions.

 If you use Windows, you'll need to run ICE inside of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).